gohugoio/hugo/content/en/content-management/image-processing/index.md

 # Valid values are "picture", "photo", "drawing", "icon", or "text".
 hint = "photo"

-# Anchor used when cropping pictures.
+# Anchor used when cropping pictures with either .Fill or .Crop
 # Default is "smart" which does Smart Cropping, using https://github.com/muesli/smartcrop
 # Smart Cropping is content aware and tries to find the best crop for each image.
 # Valid values are Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight